-Openn Tech is a holding company and owns the Openn technology.
-It was established by the founding Directors (Peter Gibbons, Peter Clements and Bradley Glover) and controlled by them until August 2020 when its shares were transferred to Openn World Pty Ltd for nil consideration.
+Openn Tech is a holding company and owns the worldwide rights (excluding Australia) for Openn technology.
+It was established by the founding Directors (Peter Gibbons, Peter Clements and Bradley Glover) and controlled by them until August 2020 when its shares were transferred to Openn World Pty Ltd.

-The intellectual property rights to the Openn technology as well as associated trade secrets and know-how are owned by Openn Tech, and are exclusively licensed to Openn Pty Ltd.
+The intellectual property rights to the Openn technology as well as associated trade secrets and know-how are owned by Openn Tech, and are exclusively licensed to the Openn World Pty Ltd.